Deep Empirical Risk Minimization in finance: looking into the future: Numerical Experiments

-We also implemented an aggressive optimization by running the algorithm for 100 and 200 epochs in 100 dimensions without a stoping rule with other parameters as in Table \ref{tab:learning}.
-In these experiments the trained actions $A_{k,n}$ are closer to the optimal actions $A^*_{k,n}$ and Theorem \ref{t.learning} predicts a larger overperformance.
+We have also implemented an aggressive optimization by running the algorithm for 100 and 200 epochs in 100 dimensions without a stopping rule with other parameters as in Table \ref{tab:learning}.
+In these experiments trained actions $A_{k,n}$ are closer to optimal actions $A^*_{k,n}$ and Theorem \ref{t.learning} predicts a larger overperformance.
 Indeed, Table \ref{tab:utilmax_perf} shows that, overlearning is quite substantial even with a training size of $100,000$ and there is a noticeable deterioration in the out-of-sample performance.

-Finally, Table \ref{tab:large_ssize} illustrates the convergence proved in Section \ref{s.convergence}.
+Finally, Table \ref{tab:large_ssize} illustrates the convergence proved in Section \ref{ss.convergence}.
 In 100 dimensions we increase the size of the training data from $100,000$ to twenty-fold keeping all the other parameters as in the first experiment.
-The results show a remarkable improvement in the accuracy demonstrating the power of the deep Monte Carlo optimization.
+The results show a remarkable improvement in the accuracy demonstrating the power of dynamic deep empirical risk minimization.